kgish/ember-rails-template/README.md

 [Gishtech](http://gishtech.com)
 Advanced Software Development for the Web

-\- You're never too old to learn new stuff.
+"You're never too old to learn new stuff..."